-Wild type S. aureus SA113 was used with S. aureus SA113 $\Delta dltABCD[8]$, S. aureus SA113 $\Delta tagO[9]$ and S. aureus SA113 $\Delta lgt[10]$.
-S. aureus SEJ1 and studies[11].
+Wild-type S. aureus SA113 was used with S. aureus SA113 $\Delta dltABCD$ [8], S. aureus SA113 $\Delta tagO$ [9], and S. aureus SA113 $\Delta lgt$ [10].
+S. aureus SEJ1 and isogenic strains $\Delta gdpP$ , $\Delta gdpP\Delta ltaS$ , and pCN34-ltaS were used for mutant studies [11].
 Bacillus subtilis 128 and Streptococcus pneumoniae D34 were used.

-LTA extraction
+LTA Extraction

-S. aureus was grown in BHI 37°C and centrifuged at 20463g for 15min.
-The pellet was re-suspended in 50% butanol/water.
-LTA was re-suspended in a 1mM sodium acetate, 15% 1-propanol buffer followed by a 15-60% 1-propanol elution gradient, dialysed against dH20 and the concentration determined by phosphate assay[12].
+S. aureus was grown in BHI 37°C and centrifuged at 20 463 g for 15 minutes.
+The pellet was resuspended in 50% butanol/water.
+LTA was resuspended in a 1 mM sodium acetate, 15% 1-propanol buffer followed by a 15%-60% 1-propanol elution gradient, dialyzed against $dH_20$ , and the concentration determined by phosphate assay [12].

-LTA from S. aureus culture supernatants
+LTA From S. aureus Culture Supernatants

 S. aureus cultures were centrifuged at c.
-12,000g for 10min to remove cells.
-2.3M (NH4)2SO4 was added to the supernant overnight at 4°C. The supernatant was centrifuged at 20,000g for 20min at 4°C and the pellet resuspended in 2mL of PBS.
-To standardise supernatant preparations, including those lacking LTA, proteins carried over were quantified by Bradford assay.
+12 000 g for 10 minutes to remove cells.
+In total, 2.3M (NH4)2SO4 was added to the supernant overnight at 4°C. The supernatant was centrifuged at 20 000 g for 20 minutes at 4°C and the pellet resuspended in 2 mL of phosphate-buffered saline (PBS).
+To standardize supernatant preparations, including those lacking LTA, proteins carried over were quantified by Bradford assay.
 Where appropriate, LTA concentrations were determined as above.

-Preparation of human platelets
+Preparation of Human Platelets

-Human blood was obtained from healthy volunteers who gave infomed consent.
+Human blood was obtained from healthy volunteers who gave informed consent.
 Ethical approval was obtained from the University of Reading Research Ethics Committee.
-Platelets were prepared as described previously[13].
-4×108 platelets/mL were incubated for 15min with LTA and stimulated by agonists.
+Platelets were prepared as described elsewhere [13].
+In total, $4\times10^8$ platelets/mL were incubated for 15 minutes with LTA and stimulated by agonists.
 Aggregation was measured in an optical aggregometer (Chronolog).
-Percentage inhibition of aggregation by LTA was calculated by dividing maximal aggregation of LTA treated samples by the aggregation achieved by the given agonist alone.
-Centrifuged S. aureus were washed three times in Tyrodes buffer and adjusted for a final experimental OD{600} 0.3.
-Aggregation was measured up to 15mins.
+Percentage inhibition of aggregation by LTA was calculated by dividing maximal aggregation of LTA-treated samples by the aggregation achieved by the given agonist alone.

+Centrifuged S. aureus were washed 3 times in Tyrodes buffer and adjusted for a final experimental $\rm OD{600}$ 0.3.
+Aggregation was measured up to 15 minutes.

-Flow cytometry
+Flow Cytometry

-5μL of PRP (4 x 108 cells/mL), was incubated with anti-PafR (50μg/mL), IgG2a (50μg/mL) or Tyrode's buffer for 30mins, then incubated with various concentrations of FITC-LTA for 15mins.
-Fluorescence intensity of the sample was measured using a BD Accuri[TM] C6 flow cytometry.
-10,000 events per sample were measured.
+In total, 5 $\mu$ L of platelet-rich plasma (PRP; $4 \times 10^8$ cells/mL) was incubated with anti-PafR (50 $\mu$ g/mL), IgG2a (50 $\mu$ g/mL), or Tyrode buffer for 30 minutes, then incubated with various concentrations of FITC-LTA for 15 minutes.
+Fluorescence intensity of the sample was measured using a BD Accuri C6 flow cytometry; 10 000 events per sample were measured.

-Measurement of intracellular [Ca2+]i
+Measurement of Intracellular [Ca2+]i

-Platelets were pre-loaded with the fluorescent dye Fluo-4NW as described previously[13].
-PRP was pre-incubated with LTA for 15min before being stimulated with CRP-XL, calcium release was measured using a Fluoroskan reader (Thermolab Systems) at 485/530nm.
+Platelets were preloaded with the fluorescent dye Fluo-4NW as described elsewhere [13].
+PRP was preincubated with LTA for 15 minutes before being stimulated with CRP-XL, and calcium release was measured using a Fluoroskan reader (Thermolab Systems) at 485/530 nm.